What is the annual canvass?

-The property will be sent a (yellow) paper form which you must respond to, whether there are changes to make or not.
+The property will be sent a (white) paper form which you must respond to, whether there are changes to make or not.

 Please make sure that you respond correctly to the communications you receive as soon as you can, even if there are no changes to be made to the pre-printed details.
 It is a legal requirement and you can be fined up to £1000 for not doing so.
 This will also help us save money, as if you do not respond we are required to send a reminder form and undertake personal visits to obtain the information.

 This year’s canvass, which we have to carry out by law, is taking place during the ongoing coronavirus public health situation.
 Please consider responding online, by telephone or by text message wherever possible.